rohan3155/Socialio/README.md

 ## Issues

-If you encounter any issues or have suggestions, please [open an issue](https://github.com/your-username/socialio/issues).
+If you encounter any issues or have suggestions, please [open an issue](https://github.com/rohan3155/socialio/issues).
 Your feedback is valuable!

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code.

 ## Acknowledgments